jolexa/aws-codebuild-dockerhub/README.md

   might be better.
 * GitHub infrastructure does **not** support IPv6 [webhooks].
 I thought this would be a clever way to _hide_ my endpoint from bots (by obscurity).
+* The `raw` feature of GitHub takes a few minutes to update.
 * I still love **not** maintaining servers